 - Critical attributes of API should be identified during the development stage or from past data.
 This includes critical product attributes, process parameters affecting critical quality attributes, and the expected range of these critical process parameters during commercial manufacturing.

-- This validation protocol should specify the type of validation approach to be conducted e.g. Prospective, Retrospective, or Concurrent.
-Also, the protocol should include critical process steps and acceptance criteria.
+- This validation protocol should specify the type of validation approach to be conducted e.g., Prospective, Retrospective, or Concurrent.
+The protocol should also include critical process steps and acceptance criteria.